mkhan45/SIMple-Physics/content/labs/4-collisions.md

 1. Create two objects with different masses and observe how their final velocities are affected by the mass ratio.
 How does the mass ratio impact the energy transfer during the collision?

+2. You had to update the v1f and v2f lines of code.
+What do you think each line of that section does?
+Can you explain what these conditions mean physically?

-2. Experiment with varying values of elasticity.
+3. Experiment with varying values of elasticity.
 How does the elasticity affect the behavior of the collisions and the conservation of kinetic energy in the system?

-3. Bonus: What happens when multiple objects collide at the exact same time?
+4. Bonus: What happens when multiple objects collide at the exact same time?
 Why does this happen?
 The solution is to use a constraint solver, which is far outside the scope of this class.